GreptimeTeam/docs/docs/user-guide/supported-protocols/postgresql.md

 ## Using database connectors

-Due to incomplete implementation of extended query mode.
-When using database connectors, you need to add url parameter `preferQueryMode=simple` for now.
+Due to incomplete implementation of extended query mode, when using database connectors, you need to add url parameter `preferQueryMode=simple` for now.

 Java example: